academe/csv-importer-improved/readme.txt

 a CSV file represents a post; each column identifies a piece of information that comprises a post.

+You can create new posts, or update existing posts by supplying the csv_post_id field pointing to an existing post.
+When updating, all field names you provide in the CSV file will be updated - even if blank - but fields you don't list at the head of the CSV file will be left intact.

 = Basic post information =

+*   `csv_post_id` - optional, used to update an existing post.
 *   `csv_post_title` - title of the post
 *   `csv_post_post` - body of the post
 *   `csv_post_type` - `post`, `page` or a custom post type.